KenDickey/Crosstalk/DispatchNotes.md

 its instances.

-Defining a method also causes the selector->closure to be added, recursively, to all child classes -- if the child class does not define an override ["Copy Down"].
+Defining a method also causes the selector->closure to be added, recursively, to all child classes -- if the child class does not define an override ["Copy Down" semantics].

 Basic shape:
 ````Smalltalk